 5 tips on how to research LASIK surgery online?

-To help you get started, the American Refractive Surgery Council offers these tips for researching LASIK online.
+To help you get started, the Refractive Surgery Council offers these tips for researching LASIK online.

-- Because vision correction surgery is a matter of your health, it is important to rely on credible, medically accurate information.
-Use authoritative medical websites such as WebMD, the Mayo Clinic, the Cleveland Clinic or your local medical university to learn about the procedure.
-Research the risks as well as the benefits and understand what the procedure can and can’t do.
+Because vision correction surgery is a matter of your health, it is important to rely on credible, medically accurate information.
+Use authoritative medical websites such as WebMD, the Mayo Clinic, the Cleveland Clinic, or your local medical university to learn about the procedure.
+Research the complications, risks, and benefits of LASIK, understand what the procedure can and can’t do.
 For example, LASIK can free you from glasses and contact lenses, or reduce your dependence on them.
 But it has limitations.
 In particular, LASIK can’t stop the aging process.
 Your eyes will continue to age and you may need glasses for reading at some point in the future.

-If you’re curious about how the surgery is performed, you can check out surgery videos on YouTube or Vimeo and many surgeons post procedure videos on their sites.
+If you’re curious about how LASIK surgery works and how the surgery is performed, you can check out surgery videos on YouTube or Vimeo and many surgeons post procedure videos on their sites.
 These videos can be very instructive—but if you are at all squeamish you may not find it comforting to watch any type of surgery.